run-ai/docs/docs/Researcher/scheduling/fractions.md

     (use `runai-adm remove` to unset)

-* Make sure that MIG is enabled on the node level (see [dynamic MIG quickstart](../Walkthroughs/quickstart-mig.md) for details.) and set:
+* Make sure that MIG is enabled on the node level (see [dynamic MIG quickstart](../Walkthroughs/quickstart-mig.md) for details) and set:
     ```
     kubectl label node <node-name> node-role.kubernetes.io/runai-mig-enabled=true
     ```